SWMFsoftware/swmfpy/README.markdown

-# omni2swmf.py
+# swmfpy

-Collection of functions to generate and manage files for Interplanetary Magnetic Field input files for the Space Weather Modeling Framework (SWMF)
+A collection of tools to make it easier to work with python and SWMF together.

 This is a work in progress.
-Use at your own risk.